Letter of Intent

 I paused.
 “Well, I suppose they evaluate the cow before slaughtering,”

 “Right, it’s by color.” she said.
 “The brighter the meat, the higher the grade.
 No fixed standards exist though, and decisions vary not only from inspector to inspector but from day to day, depending on how that particular inspector feels.
 So if there was traffic that day, or they couldn’t find a parking spot, it affects how the meat in front of me is described.”

-“Alright, well, I’ll be back in a little to check on you ma’am,” I responded in standard server inflection.
+“Alright, well, I’ll be back in a little to check on you ma’am.”

 As I stood at the bar awaiting your martini, I felt a wave of guilt trickle down my spine upon recalling all the different colors I had allowed to mingle on my plate throughout the years.
 I realized that by mixing colors, you in some ways discredit them.
-I admit that I briefly romanticized your neurological disorder, but I was blanketed with sadness as I realized that our cocktails were just six colors blended together to make one.
+I admit that I briefly romanticized your neurological disorder.
 I wondered if you could taste each color or just the final product.

 You may remember — for dessert I joined your allegiance.
 You wanted something with peanut butter and I managed something seemingly quite unmanageable.
 I sought for the creation of peanut butter nougat with a creamy, color corresponding, caramel sauce.
 The creation was marvelous and I felt honored presenting it to you in the midst of numerous other guests that didn’t understand the importance of your cuisine color scheme.